Search

 Bava Batra 89

-11 braitot are brought which discuss the importance of being honest in measuring and keeping in line with the local customs.
+Eleven braitot are quoted that discuss the importance of honesty in business dealings (weights and measures) and keeping in line with the local customs.
 What are the measurements for building a balance beam?
 The measurements depend on what type of item one is measuring.
 A city needs to set up inspectors for checking that people have accurate weights but there is a debate about whether or not one needs inspectors for controlling prices.
-Various other details are discussed.
+One needs to avoid actions with weights and measurements that could lead others to be suspicious of trickery.

 from the letter vav that begins the verse: “And it shall come to pass [vehaya], if you shall hearken diligently” (Deuteronomy 28:1), until: “To serve them [le’ovdam]” (Deuteronomy 28:14), which ends with the letter mem.
 And he cursed them with twenty-two letters, from the letter vav that begins the verse: “But it shall come to pass [vehaya], if you will not hearken to the voice of the Lord” (Deuteronomy 28:15), until: “And no man shall buy [koneh]” (Deuteronomy 28:68).
 This verse ends with a letter heh, which comes just before vav in the alphabet.
 Starting with a vav and ending with a heh encompasses the twenty-two letters of the alphabet.